 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: In this study, we explored for the first time the therapeutic potential of intraportally transplanted menstrual blood stem cells (MenSCs) in treating pigs with acute liver failure, and showed that MenSC treatment improved liver function and coagulation, alleviated the progression of liver injury, and prolonged the survival time of pigs.
-Additionally, ex vivo imaging results also demonstrated the ability of MenSCs homing to pathological hepatic environments post transplantation.
+Core tip: In this study, we investigated for the first time the therapeutic potential of intraportally transplanted menstrual blood stem cells (MenSCs) in treating pigs with acute liver failure, and showed that MenSC treatment improved liver function and coagulation, alleviated the progression of liver injury, and prolonged the survival time of pigs.
+Additionally, ex vivo imaging also demonstrated the ability of MenSCs to home to pathological hepatic environments after transplantation.
 MenSC transplantation has the potential to be used as an available source for treating acute liver failure in future clinical therapy.

-Cen PP, Fan LX, Wang J, Chen JJ, Li LJ. therapeutic potential of menstrual blood stem cells treating acute liver failure.
+Cen PP, Fan LX, Wang J, Chen JJ, Li LJ. therapeutic potential of menstrual blood stem cells in treating acute liver failure.
 World J Gastroenterol 2019; In press

 INTRODUCTION